Dragonmonk111/layer-sdk/packages/climb/README.md

 [source code](./src/querier.rs)

-_tip: the QueryClient is slightly different for wasm32 targets_

 If you have a SigningClient, then a QueryClient is created for you automatically as `signing_client.querier` and you have the wallet address in `signing_client.addr`

 However, often you want to make queries against other addresses for which you don't have the Signing Key